 Four core area academic coaches were established by the school system the purpose of analyzing and improving classroom delivery and student assessments.
 These leaders or coaches meet monthly to quarterly through a virtual means with grade level subject content specific professional learning communities to analyze data from district wide common formative assessments and identify targeted interventions.
 The instructional coaches also provide professional learning, improved curriculum understanding, and assistance in devising better student assessments.
 The previous trends and patterns of the system were not concise or direct and lacked specific guidance.
 With the establishment of these leaders and district wide grade level content specific professional learning communities, student growth in learning and achievement scores have continued to improve as a district.

 As MES continues to strive to move students into becoming logical and critical thinkers within the learning environment, classroom observations and teacher feedback established a need to build a unified school culture that supports a research based model of instruction which provides a common language and instructional approach.
 This model would assist the school as whole in moving towards increased instructional rigor.

-MAP data indicated that 42-44% of students in Math and Reading did not meet projected growth targets.
-A solid, sound implementation of all key MTSS components due to staff resistance to change, and, most importantly, weakness in PD (both for teachers and administrators) causes an insufficient knowledge base and a lack of understanding of the importance of fully and deeply implementing each key component in the MTSS framework.
-A more coherent and efficient MTSS implementation process is identified as a need to address the academic and behavioral needs of students.
+MAP data indicated that 45% of students in Math and Reading did not meet projected growth targets.
 Due to the COVID slide, learning loss is prevalent among the lower elementary aged students and to provide assistance in targeting students' academic, as well as social emotional needs, parapros will be placed in all Kindergarten and one shared para in 1st grade classrooms.
-Interventionists have been placed at MES to provide
+Interventionists will be utilized for Reading and Math content in lower grades to address learning gaps.